mbourque/ifx_customizer/README.md

 # IFX Catalog Manager

 A desktop application for managing IFX fastener catalogs.
 Create new catalogs, add fasteners from templates, and append data rows to existing fastener files.
-Import premade libraries.
+You can also import premade fastener catalogs.

 Compatible with Creo 6 or later.